ppossanzini/MapZilla/docs/source/Custom-type-converters.md

 In the first mapping, from string to Int32, we simply use the built-in Convert.ToInt32 function (supplied as a method group).
 The next two use custom ITypeConverter implementations.

-The real power of custom type converters is that they are used any time AutoMapper finds the source/destination pairs on any mapped types.
+The real power of custom type converters is that they are used any time MapZilla finds the source/destination pairs on any mapped types.
 We can build a set of custom type converters, on top of which other mapping configurations use, without needing any extra configuration.
 In the above example, we never have to specify the string/int conversion again.
 Where as [Custom Value Resolvers](Custom-value-resolvers.html) have to be configured at a type member level, custom type converters are global in scope.